linw0724-linnet/ubuntu-server-setup/dckr_srvr_ntp/readme.md

 time1.google.com           33  13  128m     -0.007      0.138   +318us   460us
 ```
 -----
-# Conclusion
+# Using NTP Server
-NTP Server is now set up in a Docker container on your host machine.

-You can now configure your local network clients to point to the host machine IP address for their NTP Server entry.
+You can setup the DHCP Server to point your clients to the NTP Server.

-You can also set the host machine IP address to be distributed as the NTP Server address via DHCP.
+For Windows, you can set the NTP Server under your clock settings in the time synchronization dialogue.